mindsmiths/docs/docs/tutorials/Healthcare - Digitizing the communication/Start coding/6-bmi-checkup.md

 # Let's get rolling: BMI checkup

 With the onboarding and engagement processes in place, we can move on to implementing the code for the BMI checkup.
+Personalization and proactivity are immensely important, but they are just support mechanisms for improving the user experience.
+The core functionality is still getting the patient the expert opinion on whether their child has obesity issues or not.

 So, let's pick up where we left off and ask the user to send us the child's weight: